sanadhis/IST-ML-Project1/README.txt

 remove_features() functions.

 ### Features Processing and Generation
-For each subset of input x, we process the features based on Standard score (z-score) and then expand them using logarithmic basis function and polynomial basis function.
+For each subset of input x, we process the features based on Standard score (z-score) and then expand them using logarithmic, polynomial, cross-term, and square root basis function.
-The implementations of this step are written in preprocess.py on scripts/preprocess.py

 ### Cross-validation
 We validate our models using cross-validation to avoid underfitting or overfitting.
 Therefore we have two scripts;